- Academic Session 2020-21

 1. I am an Undergraduate student, will I be able to progress to my next year if it is not possible for me to undertake my assessment, or if I fail an alternative form of assessment?

-Where necessary, the credit requirements for progression to the next year of study may be revised to recognise the impact of the situation (e.g. where exceptionally it has not been possible to provide an alternative assessment for a course).
+There will be a normal resit period in the summer.
+After this the Board will consider your credits for progression.
+Where necessary, the credit requirements for progression to the next year of study may be revised to recognise the impact of the situation.
 Where you are unwell and unable to take an assessment, this will be taken into account as usual.

 1. I am unable to access MyAberdeen from home due to no internet access or no access to a suitable device or computer.
 What should I do?